 The local area has a long history in providing quality youth services.
-This is an array of in-school youth services with these being available in each of the 12 counties focusing on the 10 elements of WIA and now the 14 elements of WIOA.
+This is an array of in-school youth services with these being available in each of the 12 counties focusing on the 14 elements of WIOA.
 There is 1 competitively bid provider, ACTION, Inc. the area's CSBG provider, who delivers this throughout the 12 counties.
 At one time, this program served over 250 young people each year.
 However, due to the federal funding shift to at least 75% of youth funds being spent on out of school youth, these numbers have been reduced to 125-150 youth.
-Work-based learning in the form of post high school career interest summer work experience is an integral part of the in-school program.
+Work-based learning in the form of post high school career interest summer work experience is an integral part of the in-school program as well as the work being done with the sector strategy.
+The area is planning to fully build out a K-12 Workforce pipeline that includes internships, preapprenticeships, apprenticeships, teacher externships, student tours of industry and job placement coordination between the sector strategy group and the CTAE/WBL educational partners.
 Outcomes from this activity have typically been an 80%-88% high school graduation rate.

 The out-of-school youth served have historically been in 2 activities.
 The first is GED preparation for the high school dropout.
-Paxen, Inc. has served as the competitively bid provider for over 6 years and was the sole reason the local area has met and exceeded the Literacy/Numeracy Performance measure.
-With the transition to WIOA, there were 3 additional providers who responded to the most recently issued Request for Proposals and were selected for funding by the WDB.
-Athens Technical College, Georgia Piedmont Technical College and ACTION, Inc. providing service to Lanier Technical College students as well as Foothills Charter High School a non-traditional high school diploma preparation program.
-The foundation of the Athens Technical College, Georgia Piedmont Technical College and ACTION, Inc.'s Lanier Technical

-College programming is GED preparation and enrollment in a Technical Certificate of Credit occupational area concurrently.
-Through these 4 providers, the local area anticipates serving approximately 210 students.
+Paxen, Inc. has served as the competitively bid provider for over 6 years and was the sole reason the local area met and exceeded the Literacy/Numeracy Performance measure.
+There were 2 additional providers selected in the most recently issued Request for Proposals and were selected for funding by the WDB.
+Athens Technical College, and ACTION, Inc. providing service to Lanier Technical College students.
+The foundation of the Athens Technical College, and ACTION, Inc.'s Lanier Technical College programming is GED preparation and enrollment in a Technical Certificate of Credit occupational area concurrently.
+Through these 3 providers, the local area anticipates serving approximately 125 students.

-The 2^{nd} out of school youth activity is targeted at those youth already possessing their GED/High School diploma.
+The 2nd out of school youth activity is targeted at those youth already possessing their GED/High School diploma.
 These students are served through out-of-school youth funded ITAs.
 The expansion of the age for out of school youth to serve 18-24 year olds has contributed to the local area's increase in number served.
-In the past approximately 30 youth were served through ITAs and projections for 2016 are between 60 and 100 youth.
+In the past approximately 30 youth were served through ITAs and projections for 2020 50 youth.
+This number is decreasing from the 2018 service level of between 60 and 100 youth due to youth allocation reductions.

 The local area's youth providers utilize the Individual Service Strategy ISS document to reflect the provision of the 14 youth elements.
 The document identifies the element, the need, if applicable for that student, for the delivery of that element/service, as well as the actual delivery of that service/element and which entity delivered the service.

 Each youth provider is monitored throughout the year to ensure that documentation of the provision of services related to the 14 elements is conducted.